 These steps will help you live large.

 Success in life, financial or otherwise, is all about execution.
-Even if you are pursuing the wrong goals, if you execute well, you can easily correct the problem by asking yourself the above 4 questions.
+If you pursue the wrong goals, even if you execute well, you need to correct the problem.
+But the good news is you can do this easily by asking yourself the above 4 questions.

 When I started my career as a financial advisor, our managers encouraged all of us to continually strive to earn more money.
 In short, we were groomed to be greedy – and to do our best to instill fear and greed in clients.

 What was the result of that “big thinking”?
 We could never produce enough.
 We always needed to produce more and satisfaction was always just one sale away.
 As a result, my peers and I were always in a state of anxiety.
 And our clients had it even worse.

 We spent our time encouraging them to dream and think big as a way to get them to buy investments.
 If clients had peace of mind, we’d be out of business.
 What a rotten way to make a living.

 I changed my mindset and the way I do business about 25 years ago and it’s worked out great for all involved.
 I thought about the life I really wanted and then structured my business to help me get that.
 When I talk to clients, I do the same thing.
 Sure we talk about the big picture.
 But we focus on the small steps that need to happen, one day at a time, in order to achieve those goals.